I’ve got a small collection of Canon 35mm film SLRs. Here’s what I think of them.

 To save you the trouble of reading the whole thing, here are my conclusions up front:

 - If you’ve got FD lenses buy an FTb.
 They cost nothing and are a wonder of super-tough manual joy.
-There’s no need for multiple AF points (focus it on whatever you want) or multiple program and metering modes (choose your aperture and shutter speed with the help of the meter).
+There’s no need for multiple AF points (focus it on whatever you want), program AE and evaluative metering (choose your aperture and shutter speed with the help of the TTL meter).
 Brilliant.
-If you’ve got many quids to spare and want the same but a bit more interesting and black, get an F1.

 - If you’ve got EF lenses buy an EOS 600 (630 in the US).
 They cost nothing and are a wonder of ’80s automated joy.